Umm Salama: 33:35

 For Muslim men and women, for believing men and women, for devout men and women, for true men and women, for men and women who are patient and constant, for men and women who humble themselves, for men and women who give in Charity, for men and women who fast (and deny themselves), for men and women who guard their chastity, and for men and women who engage much in Allah's praise, for them has Allah prepared forgiveness and great reward.

 Umm Salama sought out equality and autonomy for Muslim women and never hesitated to posit political questions to Muhammad.
 This verse initiated when Umm Salama asked Muhammad, "why are men mentioned in the Koran and why are we not?"
 She is quoted narrating, "I had asked the Prophet why the Koran did not speak of us as it did of men.
 And what was my surprise one afternoon, when I was combing my hair, to hear his voice from the minbar.
 I hastily did up my hair and ran to one of the apartments from where I could hear better" It is there that Umm Salama heard the verse.

-Some exegesis interpret this verse to indicate gender equality for Muslims.
-Amina Wadud has voiced her opinion that the verse places women on absolute par with man in regards to spiritual potential and ability to attain Paradise.